cmendible/cmendible.github.io/_posts/2016-11-29-first-steps-net-core-tools-msbuild-alpha.md

 ```
 ## 6. Create task.json
 ---
 Hit F5 again and select .NET Core.
-Visual Studio Code will create a **task.json** file which you won't have to modify.</p>
+Visual Studio Code will create a **task.json** file which you won't have to modify.

 ``` json
 {